telerik/ajax-docs/controls/asyncupload/how-to/how-to-persist-uploaded-files.md

 >note In order to persist the files after a postback, the **RadAsyncUpload** has to be rendered on the page.
 >

-**PostbackTriggers** property is a string array and it can be set from the markup or from the code behind.
-In case that the property is set from the markup and from the code behind, the value from the code behind is taking in mind.
+The **PostbackTriggers** property accepts as a value a string array.
+The codebehind values have higher priority over the ones in the markup and override them:

 ````ASPNET
 <telerik:RadScriptManager runat="server" ID="RadScriptManager"></telerik:RadScriptManager>